AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The reports properties page has been reorganized and enriched to facilitate configuration.
 [Read more](../../reporting/using/properties-of-the-report.md)

-A new technote has been created with details on how to migrate from the legacy binary protocol to HTTP/2-based APNs provider API.
-[Read more](https://helpx.adobe.com/campaign/kb/migrate-to-apns-http2.html)

 ### September 2020 {#september-2020}

 A note has been added to specify that Active profiles count is available for Marketing instances only.
 [Read more](../../platform/using/about-profiles.md#active-profiles)